scacela/Python-Procedures/ReadMe.txt

 Villanova University
 ------------------------------------------------------------------------

-These files show my work for two projects that required the construction of various functions in Python.
-Each function is defined below.
+These files show my work for two projects that required the development of various Python procedures that perform operations associated with vector spaces, matrices, and linear transformations.

-Arguments are either lists (vectors), or matrices (vectors of vectors).
+All functions are defined below.

 ------------------------------------------------------------------------